HyuPete/my-study-notes/machine-learning/precision-vs-recall.md

 we call these answers as negative answers.

-our goal will be figure out the criminals as many as possible and it's ok if we consider some innocents as criminals => answer '*true*' rather than omission.
+our goal will be figuring out the criminals as many as possible and it's ok if we consider some innocents as criminals => answer '*true*' rather than omission.

 **precision:**